mpdf/mpdf.github.io/real-life-examples/pdf-from-every-page-of-website.md

 Save this file as e.g. <span class="filename">mypdf.css</span>

 Then add this line to your webpages.
-This should be at the end of the document &lt;head&gt; section, to override any preceding style definitions:
+This should be at the end of the document `<head>` section, to override any preceding style definitions:

 ```html
 <link href="mypdf.css" type="text/css" rel="stylesheet" media="mpdf" />
 ```

 NB The `media="mpdf"` means that the stylesheet will be ignored by browsers, but can be selected for use by mPDF - see below.